How to watch Apple’s 2019 By Innovation Only iPhone event stream

-It remains to be seen how much big innovation we’ll see at the event compared with typical Apple iteration, the predictability and pricing of which have led iPhone sales to plateau over the past year.
-Regardless, Apple is most likely going to focus on the following announcements:
+It remains to be seen how much big innovation the event will deliver compared with typical Apple iteration, the predictability and pricing of which have led iPhone sales to plateau over the past year.
+Regardless, Apple will most likely focus on the following announcements:

 - Three new phones — called the iPhone 11, iPhone Pro, and iPhone Pro Max — updating last year’s iPhone XR, iPhone XS, and iPhone XS Max with new A13 chips and cameras, but not 5G cellular capabilities, as rivals transition to the next-generation cellular technology.